Top 10 Must-Read Horror Books for Halloween

 The Haunting of Hill House tells the gripping story of a group staying in a haunted mansion.
 Released in 1959, this novel immerses you in a world where the house itself seems alive.

-The house distorts their senses and preys on their deepest fears, creating an atmosphere of constant unease.
-The walls seem to whisper secrets, and strange occurrences challenge their grip on reality.
-The tension builds as the house manipulates the characters, and turn their stay into a nightmarish experience that tests their sanity and courage.
+The house distorts their senses and preys on their deepest fears.
+The walls whisper secrets, and strange occurrences challenge their grip on reality.

 If you want a Halloween read that will make you question reality, this is the one.